We just launched HRIS Sync, automate employee benefits management ⚡️

 • Pension transfer: Employees can opt for a pension transfer if they move or change jobs by informing their old pensions providers.

-• Pension protection: In cases of bankruptcy, the Pension Protection Fund (PPF) pays compensation to eligible pension scheme members.
+• Pension protection: In bankruptcy cases, the Pension Protection Fund (PPF) pays compensation to eligible pension scheme members.

-How Much Do Employers and Employees Contribute to UK Workplace Pensions?
+How Much Should Employers and Employees Contribute to UK Workplace Pensions?

 • 3% minimum contribution for employers